-Health and Safety Representatives are entitled to complete the 1-day refresher training each year for the duration of their tenure.
+Health and Safety Representatives are entitled to complete the 1-day refresher training each year for the duration of their tenure, following initial training.

 The HSR refresher course is conducted by experts who provide HSR with updates surrounding best practices and legislation.

 HSR refresher training NSW is imperative for any business to ensure the safety and satisfaction of staff in the workplace.
 Your role as a health and safety representative directly impacts the rate of incidents and disruptions in your workplace.
 This role provides you with the position to make a positive impact on the well-being of your peers and the success of the business.
 The contributions you make to foster a safer environment will be informed by the up-to-date information you receive as part of your 1-day refresher course and initial course.

 Health and Safety Representatives (HSRs), Health and Safety Committees (HSCs) and other arrangements

 Negotiation, issue resolution and contributing to the minimisation of risks